| REPUBLIC OF BELARUSHead of state: Alyaksandr Lukashenka

 were expelled from educational establishments for their

+political activities.
 In April police Special Forces (OMON) beat and detained

 peaceful demonstrators who had gathered on the 19th anniversary